yuvalpress/version-notifier/README.md

 Version Notifier is a modern solution for the "being notified" aspect of each Techy's day-to-day work.
 </br>By using it, you'll be notified for any new global GitHub repository release you choose, directly to your Slack channel.</br>
-### Note :warning:
-Version Notifier currently supports Semantic Versioning only, meaning if a release is tagged otherwise, Version Notifier won't be able to notify about it.
-</br></br>

 ## Getting Started 🏁
 You can deploy the application in one of two ways:</br>